Alabama vs. Mississippi State NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Alabama and its opponents have gone over the current 57.5-point total in five of six games (83.3%) this season.
+- Alabama has combined with its opponents to score more than 57.5 points in five of six games this season.

-- Mississippi State's games have gone over 57.5 points in two opportunities this season.
+- Mississippi State and its opponents have combined to score more than 57.5 points in two games this season.

-- The combined points per game average of the two teams, 72.1, is 14.6 points more than Saturday's over/under.

-- The 47 combined points per game that these two squads have allowed this season are 10.5 fewer than the 57.5 total in this contest.

 Alabama Stats and Trends

+- Alabama has played six games, with three wins against the spread.

-- The Crimson Tide have covered the spread twice this season when favored by 17 points or more (in four chances).
+- This season, the Crimson Tide have two against the spread wins in four games as a favorite of 17 points or more.

-- Alabama's games this year have eclipsed the over/under in 50% of its opportunities (three times in six games with a set point total).

-- Alabama is 3-3 against the spread and 5-1 overall this season when the team scores more than 25 points.
+- Alabama is 3-3 against the spread and 5-1 overall in games when it scores more than 25 points.

-- When Alabama churns out over 318 yards, the team is 3-3 against the spread and 5-1 overall.
+- When Alabama picks up more than 318 yards, the team is 3-3 against the spread and 5-1 overall.

-- This year, the Crimson Tide have five turnovers, three fewer than the Bulldogs have takeaways (8).
+- The Crimson Tide have five giveaways this season, while the Bulldogs have eight takeaways .

 - Find the latest spread and moneyline odds for Alabama at SISportsbook.